developer-zebra/developer-zebra-site/src/emdk-for-xamarin/2-0/mx/index.md

         url: dhcp
         description: The DhcpOptionMgr allows you to configure DHCP Options.
         icon: /mx/icons/DHCP.png
+      - title: Hosts Manager
+        url: hostsmgr
+        description: 'The HostsMgr allows the device to be assigned a Host Name by which the device can be identified by admins, applications and other devices on local and DNS-enabled IP networks.'
+        icon: /mx/icons/wifi.png
       - title: GPRS Manager
         url: gprsmgr
         description: The GprsMgr allows you to manage APN settings for the devices GPRS network.